Story At-A-Glance

 The fact that Inland Empire’s vacancy rate is below 1.5 shows how competitive the market for distribution space has become.

-Amazon also announced the opening of two new distribution facilities in the Inland Empire starting with a new fulfillment center in Victorville.
+Amazon also announced opening of two new distribution facilities in the Inland Empire, starting with a new fulfillment center in Victorville.

 High-Barrier-to-Entry Tier 1 Property Markets

-The Inland Empire is termed as a high-barrier-to-entry Tier 1 market.
+The Inland Empire is termed a high-barrier-to-entry Tier 1 market.

 “Tier I cities have a developed and established real estate market.
 These cities tend to be highly developed, with desirable schools, facilities, and businesses“.